Personal Loans

 Customized financing to consolidate high-interest debt or fund major purchases or expenses.

-The Federal Reserve’s Q2 2024 report on household debt and credit highlights the ongoing challenges Americans in debt face.
+The Federal Reserve’s Q2 2024 report on household debt and credit highlights the ongoing challenges Americans face.
 Aggregate debt balances on mortgages, home equity lines of credit (HELOCs), credit cards, and auto loans continue to rise.
-This rising debt presents a barrier to creating financial stability and, in turn, the freedom to enjoy the funds you work so hard to get.
+This rising debt presents a barrier to achieving financial stability and, in turn, to the freedom to enjoy the funds you work so hard to earn.

-The good news is there are many approaches to paying off debt that can help ease the burden.
-In this article, we’ll explore three key steps to consider when paying down debt.
+The good news is, there are many approaches to paying off debt that can help ease the burden.
+In this article, we’ll explore three key steps to help you pay it down.

-Before you develop a plan to get out of debt, it’s important to understand exactly how much you owe.
-Create a list of each debt you have and note:
+Before you develop a plan to get out of debt, understand exactly what you owe.
+Create a list of each debt and note:

 Organizing your debts into a list can provide clarity on their scope and help you determine the most effective repayment strategy.
-A key way to assess how manageable your debt is involves calculating your debt-to-income (DTI) ratio.
+A key way to assess how manageable your debt is to calculate your debt-to-income (DTI) ratio.
 Your DTI ratio considers how much you’re paying toward debt as a percentage of your gross monthly income.

 With a complete list of your debt and your DTI ratio in mind, you can begin to think about a realistic strategy to repay what you owe.